 Although we do not attempt to model the internal dynamics of the reorganization process, we imagine promotion and demotion as brief periods of relatively strong excitatory and inhibitory forces.
 The picture we have in mind is below.
 In the stable epochs (e1) and (e2), the augmentation forces on [drinks]{V} and [coffee]{N} are not sufficient to promote these systems.
 But feedback regarding the selection of [Al]{N} induces a transition to the reorganization regime, in which there is a strong suppressive force on [Al]{N}, along with strong forces which augment the excitation of other systems.
-This may occur in combination with a weakening of the stabilizing potential.
+This may occur in combination with a reduction of the sizes of barriers in the potential.

-The overall effect of the reorganization is that the e value of the selected system [Al][coffee] decreases and the e values of the other excited systems [drinks]{V} and [coffee]{N} increase.
-We imagine that \hat{E} returns to the stabilization regime when a new system surpasses a selection threshold, i.e. when [drinks]{V} is selected.
+The overall effect of the reorganization is that the e value of the selected system, [AI]{+N}, decreases and the e values of other excited systems, [drinks]{V} and [coffee]{-N}, increase.
+We assume that Ê returns to the stabilization regime when a new system surpasses a selection threshold, i.e. when [drinks]{V} is selected.
 It is important to emphasize that because systems are not objects, there is no sense in which there is a collision between objects.
 We never worry about lines crossing or objects occupying the same space in o/el representations.